 the e-recycling fields for people with intellectual and developmental disabilities.

-FASDS, improve quality of life for people with FASDs, and educate others about FASD
+FASD, improve quality of life for people with an FASD, and educate others about FASD

 and how to prevent it through the work of the SAFA members.

 Founded in 1951 in Chicago, Illinois, ACOG has over 52,000 members and is the nation's leading group of